SharePoint/sp-dev-docs/docs/transform/modernize-scanner-reports-pages.md

 For each exported web part the same base JSON structure is used as shown below.
 Important to note are:

-- The "Row" property indicates the row (=section) this web part should be added into in a new client side page (assuming the layout of the original page was detected)
+- The "Row" property indicates the row (=section) this web part should be added into in a new modern page (assuming the layout of the original page was detected)
-- The "Column" property indicates the column this web part should be added into in a new client side page (assuming the layout of the original page was detected)
+- The "Column" property indicates the column this web part should be added into in a new modern page (assuming the layout of the original page was detected)
 - The "Properties" property holds the web part specific properties

 ```JSON